 The Will of God

-The Lord wants us to turn back from our own sinful ways to Him (Isaiah 45:22).
-He wants us to change our direction from going our own way to following Him (Matthew 16:24).
-In the Bible this is called repentance (Matthew 4:17).
-It means to turn from the way you are going and to travel in another direction, Turn from going your own way and to follow Christ.
+The Lord wants us to turn back from our sinful ways to Him (Isaiah 45:22).
+He wants us to change our direction from going our way to following Him (Matthew 16:24).
+In the Bible, this is called repentance (Matthew 4:17).
+It means to turn from the way you are going and to travel in another direction, Turn from going your way and follow Christ.
 Therefore, it involves actions as well as mental agreement.
 As well as believing in your heart you have to confess to other people that Jesus is your Lord (Romans 10:9).

 Time and time again in the Old Testament the Lord asked his people to turn to Him and repent (Jeremiah 25:4-6, Ezekiel 18:30-32.
 Isaiah 55:7).
 He does not want any to be lost (Ezekiel 18:23, John 18:9).
 Jesus gave the same message, “Repent for the Kingdom of God is at hand” (Matthew 4:17).
 It is the will of God that we turn to Him and be saved.

 Paul introduces one of the most important subjects that he taught about – grace.
 Paul wrote, “to the praise of his glorious grace”.
 Adoption as sons gives glory to the grace of God, in the beloved Christ Jesus.